sooriyaarachchi/pybites.github.io-src/content/slack-karma-bot.md

 We love Slack!
 But what if we can make it even cooler?
 Imagine: you are geeking out with your fellow developers on Slack and you want to give them credit.
 Or you can write "stupidsubject--" and it automagically shows "stupidsubject's karma decreased to -2".
 Enter *Karma Bot*.
 This is [nothing new](https://blog.hipchat.com/2016/05/02/meet-karma-bot/) but building one myself was a good learning exercise and will kick-start our series on packaging your code.

-In this first article I will show you how I implemented our Karma Bot using Slack's [Real Time Messaging API](https://api.slack.com/rtm).
-This will be the groundwork to extend it into an open source package over the coming articles in this series.
+I will show you how I implemented our Karma Bot using Slack's [Real Time Messaging API](https://api.slack.com/rtm).
+This will be the groundwork to extend it into an open source package later on.

-## From Script to Project Series

-This is my idea for this article series, but this might change as we go:

-1. This article = [Karma Bot](https://github.com/pybites/karmabot) = theme app to extend
-2. Packiging your code
-3. Writing tests
-4. Documentation
-5. Distribute your code

 ## Setup